Updated July 31, 2023

 |Liquidity||Equity shares have comparatively better liquidity||Commodity instruments have comparatively low liquidity.|

-Equity vs commodity markets are highly different from each other.
-Both Equity vs commodity have their own specifications, features and investment terms.
-From a market perspective, it is advisable to have a balanced view of doing investment.
-However, if a person is not having a high amount of exposure with the market and at the initial stage, one can start with equity markets and can initiate his/her investment cycle.
+Equity vs commodity markets is highly different from each other.
+Equity vs commodity has its own specifications, features, and investment terms.
+From a market perspective, having a balanced view of investing is advisable.
+However, if a person does not have high exposure to the market and at the initial stage, one can start with equity markets and initiate his/her investment cycle.

 This has been a guide to the top difference between Equity vs Commodity.
 Here we also discuss the Equity vs Commodity key differences with infographics and a comparison table.
 You may also have a look at the following articles to learn more.